-Salmonella in Backyard Chickens: Cause and Treatment
+Salmonella Disease From Backyard Chickens: Cause and Treatment

-Perhaps the number one cause of illness and death in the young, elderly and immune-suppressed populations.
-The CDC estimates that over 1.2 million people were sick from salmonella last year and 450 died.
+Perhaps the number one cause of illness and death in the young, elderly, and immune-suppressed populations.
+The CDC estimates that over 1.2 million people were sick from salmonella last year, and 450 died.

 Many folks have taken up keeping chickens because of the inhumane treatment of animals or the all too frequent outbreaks of contaminated food.
 While your chances of getting salmonella are low, it makes sense to maintain your own supply of eggs and meat.

-Chickens can be carriers of salmonella and show no signs of illness at all because the bird is well nourished and able to keep the bacteria from multiplying.
+Chickens can be carriers of salmonella and show no signs of illness because the bird is well nourished and able to keep the bacteria from multiplying.

-Once it is passed as a bird ‘dropping’ it can remain active for a long time.
+Once it is passed as a bird ‘dropping,’ it can remain active for a long time.

 It can be picked up by another bird that may be pecking at the droppings and can easily spread through the flock in this manner.

 A hen who is a salmonella carrier can pass it on to her unborn chicks.
-It can cause around a five percent mortality in new chicks.
+It can cause around five percent mortality in new chicks.

 As you can see, these signs fit numerous chicken ailments, so if you suspect salmonella take a fecal sample to your local veterinarian; they will be able to test for worms and salmonella.

 There is actually a vaccine that can be given to chickens, but unfortunately, it’s not available to small flock keepers at this time.